NREL/SOEP-QSS/README.md

 * A few simple code-defined example cases.
 * FMU for Model Exchange simulation support.
 * FMU-QSS generation and simulation support.
-* Multiple connected FMU-ME and FMU-QSS model simulation.
+* Connected FMU-ME and FMU-QSS simulation support.

 ### Notes
-* Modelica input file processing is not provided: test cases are code-defined or loaded from FMUs.
+* Modelica input file processing is not provided: test cases are code-defined or loaded from Modelica-generated FMUs.
-* Modelica models need zero-crossing variables with names of the form \_\_zc\_*name*.
-* FMU XML files need to be customized for now with zero-crossing dependencies.

 ## Plan